vipafattal/Magenta-Navigation/README.md

 ### How To Create Navigation Menu
 you can create nav menu programmatically by buliding list items then pass it or by passing xml menu to createNavBar() function
+#### Note you shouldn't put more than 4 elements in the navigation.

 ### What Can I Do
 | Tag                        | Usage                                                                 | default value |